acadea/php-dir-iterator/README.md

 ## Support us

 We invest a lot of resources into creating open source packages.
-You can support us subscribing to our [Youtube channel](https://www.youtube.com/channel/UCU5RsUGkVcPM9QvFHyKm1OQ) (we have a lot of tutorials on web development!) or by [joining our Learning Portal](https://acadea.io/learn).
+You can support us by subscribing to our [Youtube channel](https://www.youtube.com/channel/UCU5RsUGkVcPM9QvFHyKm1OQ) (we have a lot of tutorials on web development!) or by [joining our Learning Portal](https://acadea.io/learn).